 Regardless of Horten’s hopes, this airplane was definitely ahead of its time.
 With a 50-foot wingspan pitched at a 32-degree angle and no tail, it looked unlike any other aircraft of its day.
 On paper, it could outmaneuver the German Me 262, the first operational jet fighter, while achieving speeds in excess of 600 miles per hour.
 By comparison, it could easily outpace the American P-51 Mustang at 437 mph and British Supermarine Spitfire at 330 mph—both powered by piston-driven engines.

-All-wing aircraft had been a goal of designers since the dawn of manned flight.
+All-wing aircraft had been a goal of designers since the dawn of crewed flight.
 Reimar and Walter Horten were among the first to develop a workable model that showed the promise of being able to do what had been envisioned for decades.

 The brothers grew up between the two world wars at a time when Germany was restricted in developing motorized aircraft by the Treaty of Versailles.
 Reimar experimented with all-wing gliders and created several prototypes with low drag coefficients and impressive lift distribution.